Aliveandfighting1/Index.html/Intelligence_Symbolism.md

-# 🧠 Intelligence Symbolism in the Rarity Model
+# 🧠 Intelligence within the Rarity Model

 The Rarity Model distinguishes **two core forms of intelligence**: